 Ideally, hard data should drive and inform corporate video efforts.
 Forrester reports that 74% of firms say they want to be “data-driven,” yet only 29% are actually successful at connecting analytics to action.
 The first step in rectifying this for corporate live streaming is to gather robust data on your videos.
 This allows you to make informed decisions about investments, modify your video strategy, and so on.

 Security is essential in a corporate environment.
 As you likely know, the consequences of security lapses can be huge.
-Proprietary information and copyrighted material needs to stay safe.
+Proprietary information and copyrighted material need to stay safe.
 But that’s not easy.
 In the U.S. alone, piracy costs $29.2 billion annually.

 - AES encryption